CrypticOS/casm/README.md

 Run:
 `cc gfx/gfx.c emulate.c assemble/lex.c assemble/assemble.c main.c -o casm -lX11`

 A brief build script is in build.sh.
-Modify to your liking.
+Modify it to your liking.

 ## Syntax
 CASM is based on a stripped down version of the NASM Syntax.